mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 Alternatively, we could use chimera.slayer, but with our sequence collection as its own database.
-This is probably the best way of running it; however, you have to have a names file to tell the function the frequency of each sequence.
+This is probably the best way of running it; however, you have to have a name file to tell the function the frequency of each sequence.
 One advantage of this approach is that you aren't dependent on a database meaning that it should work for archaeal 16S and other genes as well: